argoproj/argo-workflows/docs/configure-archive-logs.md

 ## Suggested alternatives

-Argo Workflows log storage facilities are quite basic.

-We recommend using a fully featured Kubernetes-aware logging facility which will provide you with indexing, searching and managing of log storage.

-We do not plan to reach feature parity with purpose built-logging facilities as there are more optimized tools available in the ecosystem.
-Some open-source tools which are known to work:
+Argo's log storage is naive and will not reach feature parity with purpose-built facilities optimized for indexing, searching, and storing logs.
+Some open-source tools include:

 * [`fluentd`](https://github.com/fluent/fluentd) for collection
 * [ELK](https://www.elastic.co/elastic-stack/) as storage, querying and a UI